Overview

 In parallel to the general trends prevailing in the financial markets, the particular changes in the

 circumstances of each issuer may have an effect on the price of an investment.
-Even a careful selection of
+Even a careful

-issuers' situation.
+depreciation of the issuers' situation.

 Cybersecurity

 AIA and its clients are subject to risks associated with a breach in cybersecurity.
-Cybersecurity is a generic
+Cybersecurity is a

-in service.
-A cybersecurity breach could expose the AIA to substantial costs, civil liability, and regulatory
+damage or interruption in service.
+A cybersecurity breach could expose the AIA to substantial

-inquiry and/or action.
-In addition, as AIA does not directly control the cybersecurity systems of third-party
+costs, civil liability, and regulatory inquiry and/or action.
+In addition, as AIA does not directly

-service providers, there can be no assurance that the cybersecurity practices of these providers will protect
+control the cybersecurity systems of third-party service providers, there can be no assurance that

-the Firm or the clients.
+the cybersecurity practices of these providers will protect the Firm or the clients.

 Limitation of Ability to Respond to Changing Conditions

-There could be limited ability to vary an investment portfolio in response to changing economic, financial
+There could be limited ability to vary an investment portfolio in response to changing economic,

-a consequent lack of diversification and the potential that it creates for volatility.
-No assurance can be given
+of investments, a consequent lack of diversification and the potential that it creates for volatility.

-as to when or whether adverse events might occur that could cause significant and immediate loss in the
+No assurance can be given as to when or whether adverse events might occur that could cause

-value of a portfolio.
-Even in the absence of such events, large losses could be acquired.
+significant and immediate loss in the value of a portfolio.
+Even in the absence of such events, large

 Azimut Investment Advisors LLC